Peixinhos da Horta: Authentic Portuguese Tempura Green Beans

 The Connection Between Peixinhos da Horta and Tempura

 This recipe has two main components, the green beans, and the batter that coats them.
-Any type of green beans can be used, in Portugal the most common are the flat green beans and the string green beans, both of them work well in this recipe!
+Any type of green bean can be used, in Portugal the most common are the flat green beans and the string green beans, both of them work well in this recipe!
 As for the batter, you will find there are several different recipes out there.
-One of my favourite ways is to mix flour with sparkling water and beer to achieve a very light batter.
-The consistency you are looking for is that of a slightly runnier pancake batter.
-You will also need the juice and zests of half a lemon, and salt and pepper.
+Mine has changed through the years and currently consists of a mix of flour, corn starch, egg, garlic powder, ground nutmeg, lemon zest, beer, salt, and black pepper.

 Peixinhos da Horta – The Recipe